freenas/freenas-docs/userguide/storage.rst

 supplying the passphrase.
 For this reason, selecting this action prompts to confirm.
-When the pool is locked, the status changes to *LOCKED (Locked Used / Locked Free)*. :guilabel:`Pool Operations` are limited to *Export/Disconnect*, and the :guilabel:`Encryption Operations` icon changes to the :guilabel:`Unlock` button.
+When the pool is locked, the status changes to *LOCKED (Locked Used / Locked Free)*. :guilabel:`Pool Operations` are limited to *Export/Disconnect*, and |pool-lock| changes to
+|pool-unlock|.

-Unlock the pool by clicking the :guilabel:`Unlock` icon and entering the passphrase *or* use the :guilabel:`Browse` button to load the recovery key.
+Unlock the pool by clicking the |pool-unlock| icon and entering the passphrase *or* use the :guilabel:`Browse` button to load the recovery key.
 Only the passphrase is used when both a passphrase and a recovery key are entered.
 The services listed in